ZSwensrude/CMPT-315-Midterm/README.md

 - the frontend runs on port 3000
 - the backend runs on port 8080

-To get some data in the database, add the following files to MongoDB on port 27017:
+To get some data in the database, add the following files to a MongoDB database `315-Midterm` on port 27017:
 - `backend\json-db-data\courses.json` - in a `courses` collection
 - `backend\json-db-data\students.json` - in a `students` collection